-The current experiments did not set out to directly test different theories of the FTE, but they do provide an opportunity to examine whether release from PI (Szpunar et al., 2008) is influenced by partial testing.3 There are two potential predictions we can make about the effects of "partial and distributed tests on PI".
-On the one hand, partial and distributed tests could reduce context differentiation between old and new lists, as untested pairs will only be associated with a study context, and some tested pairs may be associated with multiple test contexts.
+The current experiments did not set out to directly test different theories of the forward testing effect, but they do provide an opportunity to examine whether release from PI (Szpunar et al., 2008) is influenced by partial testing.
+There are two potential predictions we can make about the effects of partial and distributed test groups on PI.
+On the one hand, partial and distributed lists could reduce context differentiation between old and new lists, as untested pairs will only be associated with a study context, and some tested pairs may be associated with multiple test contexts.
 One might assume that such conditions may be less effective in reducing PI.
-On the other hand, Pastötter et al. (2011) found that simply generating exemplars from an unrelated category can reduce PI, suggesting that retrieval from
+On the other hand, Pastötter et al. (2011) found that simply generating exemplars from an unrelated category can reduce PI, suggesting that retrieval from long-term memory, even if not from the just-studied list, can increase list discrimination.
+It therefore may be reasonable to expect that partial testing is sufficient to reduce PI.
+Here, we conduct a mediation analysis similar to Yang et al. (2022) to determine whether prior list intrusions mediate the effect of testing on recall in each test condition.
+This type of analysis has not yet been conducted to test the influence of release from PI on the FTE with paired-associate material.

-2 Experiments by Cho et al. (2017, Experiment 3) and Bolte (2019) included conditions in which (as in our experiments) participants studied paired associates, were tested on some items, and then learned new pairs.
+$^{2}$ Experiments by Cho et al. (2017, Experiment 3) and Bolte (2019) included conditions in which (as in our experiments) participants studied paired-associates, were tested on some items, and then learned new pairs.
 However, because their research question was different, they did not include a control condition to assess whether the partial test enhanced learning of the final list.